-WildFire is a cloud-based virtual environment that analyzes and executes unknown samples (files and email links) and determines the samples to be malicious, phishing, grayware, or benign.
+WildFire is a cloud-based virtual environment that analyzes and executes unknown samples (files and email links) and determines the samples to be malicious, grayware, or benign.
 With WildFire enabled, a Palo Alto Networks firewall can forward unknown samples to WildFire for analysis.
-For newly-discovered malware, WildFire generates a signature to detect the malware and distributes it to all firewalls with active WildFire subscription within minutes.
-This enables all Palo Alto next-generation firewalls worldwide to detect and prevent malware found by a single firewall.
-Malware signatures often match multiple variants of the same malware family, and as such, block new malware variants that the firewall has never seen before.
-The Palo Alto Networks threat research team uses the threat intelligence gathered from malware variants to block malicious IP addresses, domains, and URLs.
+For newly-discovered malware, WildFire generates a signature to detect the malware and distributes it to all firewalls with active WildFire licenses.
+This enables global firewalls to detect and prevent malware found by a single firewall.

-A basic WildFire service is included as part of the Palo Alto Networks next-generation firewall and does not require a WildFire subscription.
+A basic WildFire service is included as part of the Palo Alto Networks next generation firewall and does not require a WildFire subscription.
 With the basic WildFire service, you can enable the firewall to forward portable executable (PE) files.
-Additionally, if you do not have a WildFire subscription, but you do have a Threat Prevention subscription, you can receive signatures for malware WildFire identifies every 24- 48 hours (as part of the Antivirus updates).
+Additionally, if do not have a WildFire subscription, but you do have a Threat Prevention subscription, you can receive signatures for malware WildFire identifies every 24- 48 hours (as part of the antivirus updates).

 Beyond the basic WildFire service, a WildFire subscription is required for the firewall to:

-- Get the latest WildFire signatures within a minute of availability—new signatures are released every five minutes.
+- Get the latest WildFire signatures every five minutes.